We hold graduation ceremonies twice a year, in May and December. You can learn more about them, and what you need to do to participate, here.

 - Te Kōkī New Zealand School of Music

-Applications for the December 2014 ceremonies close on 1 October.
-Advanced Graduation applications for December are due on 1 September.
+Advanced Graduation applications for May are due on 1 February 2015.

 When taking part in any Victoria graduation ceremony you must wear academic dress.
 Graduands are reminded to apply for academic dress by 1 March for May ceremonies or 1 October for December ceremonies.
 More information is available at our Academic Dress page.